Bilal-haj-M/Bilal-haj-M/README.md

 <h1 align="">Hi 👋, I'm Bilal Haj-M</h1>
-<h6>👋 A front-end enthusiast who graduated from Re:Coded.
+<h6>👋 A front-end dev who graduated from Re:Coded.
 Proficient in HTML, CSS, and JavaScript, I'm on a quest to craft seamless user interfaces that dazzle.</h6>
 <h6>💻 I've brought designs to life through teamwork and personal projects, fueled by a passion for visual storytelling.</h6>
 <h6>🚀 Aspiring to excel as a front-end developer and React specialist, I'm thrilled by the endless potential in this realm.</h6>